apurvanand29/JavaVerse/ArrayOperation/README.md

 - `RandomResult.java`: Contains the main method to demonstrate the usage of the `RandomOperation` class
 - `DATA.txt`: Sample input file containing data for array operations

+## Sample Usage

+Total of numbers : 225

+Average of numbers : 45.0

+Highest number : 70

+Lowest number : 20

+## Note

+Ensure that the input data file (`DATA.txt`) is present in the project directory before running the program